 Education and children’s book bloggers make up the core constituency of Multicultural Children’s Book Day.
 Over a dozen support the organization as co-hosts, lending their vast social media networks and blog audiences to the cause.
 Last year, an additional 180 bloggers participated by reviewing and blogging on a diversity book in celebration of Multicultural Children’s Book Day.

-In all, there were more than 96 million social media share impressions last year during the week of the event that reached parents interested in education, particularly moms.
+In all, there were more than 3.6 BILLION social media share impressions last year during the week of the event in 2017 that reached parents interested in education, particularly moms.
 We use the hashtag #ReadYourWorld.

 We Need Diverse Books